 The Company tendered this matter to its insurance carrier and retained outside counsel.
 The Company filed an answer on June 16, 2011.
 Codefendant Gina Park separately filed an answer on June 8, 2011.
 The parties are engaged in the initial stages of written discovery.
+Plaintiff has partially responded to Defendant's original discovery requests, and on October 7, 2011 promulgated her initial discovery requests.
 A pretrial conference is scheduled for April 10, 2012, and an initial trial setting conference is scheduled for April 23, 2012.